BlockoS/tinypds/README.md

 Finally the parsing is started by calling **PDS_parse**.
 An implementation example can be found in **test/PDS_parse.c**

+## Build ##
+A CMake configuration file is provided in order to build a static library, documentation or run a bundle of tests.

 ## License ##
 The MIT License
 Copyright (c) 2015 Vincent Cruz